 Leaving her corporate job at the age of 21, Shivya chose to sell most of her possessions and embraced a nomadic life on the roads.

 From the remote Himalayan villages to the Amazon rainforests of Ecuador – there’s an intricate detailing of the places she has been to, and how they touched her life.
 Along the way, she lived with an indigenous Mayan community in Guatemala, hiked alone in the Ecuadorian Andes, got mugged in Costa Rica, swam across the border from Costa Rica to Panama, slept under a meteor shower in the cracked salt desert of Gujarat and learned to conquer her deepest fears.
 One of the best travel memories by a solo Indian woman, this book is surely worth reading.

 “You don’t have to be a hero to accomplish great things –to compete.
 You can just be an ordinary chap, sufficiently motivated to reach challenging goals.”

 High Adventure is Sir Hillary’s immaculate and wholly entertaining memoir of his first-ever successful expedition of Mt.
 Everest, along with another Himalayan legend, Sherpa Tenzing Norgay.
 They began their expedition in 1951 where they discovered a possible route to the summit via the southern slope of the mountain.
 In 1953, they successfully summited the highest mountain on the planet, for the first time in human history.
 Edmund Hillary’s words & the vivid descriptions will take you up the slope of Mt.
 Everest.

-Undoubtedly, this book is one of a kind and took us up close to Hillary and Tenzing’s breathtaking climb as well as their historical final ascent, which took them to the hall of fame of human exploration.
+Undoubtedly, this book is one of a kind and took me up close to Hillary and Tenzing’s breathtaking climb as well as their historical final ascent, which took them to the hall of fame of human exploration.

 It’s surely a mountain classic but beyond that, it is an inspiring story of courage & endurance which will definitely bewilder you.